oliviercaron/GliNER_streamlit/README.md

 The GliNER Streamlit application allows users to perform NER tasks in a few simple steps:

 1. **Upload Your Data**: You can upload text files (CSV or Excel)
-2. **Select Your Options**: You can choose the column to analyze, filter it and specify labels for entity recognition.
+2. **Select Your Options**: You can choose the column to analyze, filter it, and specify labels for entity recognition.
 3. **View Results**: The application processes the text and displays the identified entities, which users can then review and download.